-Usually relegated to the “beginner” automatic is actually a usable and effective tool.
+Usually relegated to the “beginner,” Auto mode is actually a usable and effective tool.
 Automatic (indicated by a P for “Program” on most camera systems) puts the camera in charge of everything but your composition.
-Exposure (aperture and shutter speed) is selected by the camera.
+The camera selects the exposure settings (aperture, shutter speed, and ISO).

-You simply point your camera, and shoot.
-This is the pitfall of automatic, as it can become a crutch.
+You simply point your camera and shoot.
+This is the pitfall of Auto mode, as it can become a crutch.

-When you need to work fast, when the light is shifting, or you are trying to grab a shot quickly, then by all means resort to auto.
+But there are a few times when it’s worth using Auto mode.
+If you need to work quickly, the light is shifting, or you only have a moment to take a shot, it might be worth using.
 It’s easy, but you also have very little control.
 Most of the time, landscape photographers want control.

 You will realize very quickly that Automatic, for all its ease, won’t give you what you want.
-That’s when you might migrate to one of the other modes.
+That’s when you might make the switch to one of the other modes.

 Aperture Priority Mode

-Aperture priority mode is my personal default setting.
-In this mode, you control your aperture (f-stop) and the camera takes care of the shutter speed.
+Aperture Priority mode is my personal default setting.
+In this mode, you control your aperture (f-stop), and the camera takes care of the shutter speed and ISO.
 The aperture of your lens controls the amount of light that reaches the sensor and the depth of field (DOF).

-A fast Aperture, say f2.8, will have a relatively narrow DOF.
-A slow aperture of f22 will show most, if not all, of your scene in focus from foreground to background.
+A fast Aperture, such as f/2.8, will have a relatively narrow DOF.
+A slow aperture of f/22 will show most, if not all, of your scene in focus from foreground to background.
 The actual DOF depends on your lens and its focal length.

 In landscape photography, you often want to maximize DOF.
-That’s why Aperture Priority Mode is so important.
-With a spin of your camera’s dials, you can control the DOF, expanding or contracting it to meet your needs.
+That’s why Aperture Priority mode is so important.
+With a simple spin of your dial, you can control the DOF, expanding or contracting it to meet your needs.

 Shutter Priority Mode

 Shutter Priority allows you to control the camera’s shutter speed, leaving aperture settings up to the camera.
-I use this setting less frequently than Aperture Priority, but it can be very useful.
+I use this setting less frequently than Aperture Priority mode, but it can be very useful.